 Agents can’t lie, mislead, or misrepresent a policy, and they definitely can’t recommend one policy over another based on their commission.
 Giving questionable advice or breaching their “duty of care” is an act of bad faith with serious consequences.
 The consequences alone offer you a measure of protection.

 How do Reputable Agencies Guard Against Insurance Twisting?

-The National Association of Insurance Commissioners created model laws which they encouraged states to adopt.
+The National Association of Insurance Commissioners created model laws that they encouraged states to adopt.
 Even if your state doesn’t require them, ethical agencies have put these policies in place.

 To guard against insurance twisting, an agency must have a robust internal review process when someone is switching policies.
 A supervisor might have to monitor and sign off on a policy switch.
 At InsuranceProAZ, all policy changes undergo review.

-Ethical agencies also provide disclosure statements with detailed information about both your old and new policy.
-This helps you make your own comparisons.
+Ethical agencies also provide disclosure statements with detailed information about both your old and new policies.
+This helps you make your comparisons.
 You’ll be asked to sign a disclosure statement acknowledging that you received them.

 What to Do if You Think You’ve Been Twisted

 Protections exist to help consumers who think they’ve been twisted.
 Before taking action, talk to an agent you trust and ask them to review your old and new policy.
 Most agents are eager to earn your trust and want to maintain the industry’s reputation, and will review your policies for signs of fraud.

 You can report the insurance company to the state’s Department of Insurance.
 They will investigate and could require the company to correct the problem.
 Agents who are found guilty could pay fines and lose their licenses.